Small modular reactor: United States

-Although the SMR now under consideration has yet to be NRC licensed, the Tennessee Valley Authority was authorized to receive an Early Site Permit (ESP) by the Nuclear Regulatory Commission for siting an SMR at its Clinch River Nuclear Site in Tennessee in December 2019.
+The Tennessee Valley Authority (TVA) was authorized to receive an Early Site Permit (ESP) by the Nuclear Regulatory Commission for siting an SMR at its Clinch River Nuclear Site in Tennessee in December 2019.
 This ESP is valid for 20 years, and addresses site safety, environmental protection and emergency preparedness.
-This ESP is applicable for any light-water reactor SMR design under development in the United States.
+The ESP is applicable for any light-water reactor SMR design under development in the United States.
+In April 2025, the TVA applied for a construction permit for a BWRX-300 SMR.
+On July 1, 2026, the NRC recommended the permit be issued following a favorable safety determination.